 At North Ealing Primary we inspire and nurture all our children to become aspirational, lifelong learners through an inclusive, ambitious and engaging curriculum.

 Our aim is to offer high quality and broad remote learning opportunities with a mix of online and offline resources.
-Year groups have been kept in class hub to minimise the number of pupils being isolated at any one time.

 This Remote Education Policy aims to: